benkhalife/botfire-docs/send-methods/send-photo.md

-# Send photo Message in Telegram Bot
+# Send Photo Message in Telegram Bot

 We use the `Photo` class for send images.
 We can set a caption, keyboards and other supported methods for it.